Drahanov/Words-Android-App/README.md

 The aim of is to show my abilities and use new for me, at the time of writing this text, libraries.

+**Project may be unstable and contain bugs as it is under development

 ## Contents

 - [Demonstration](#demonstration)